-Astrill is a Seychelles based VPN service that offers 360+ servers in 62 countries across the globe that assist Netflix and torrenting both.
-The service has received 3.0 stars rating overall.
+Astrill is a Seychelles based VPN service that offers servers in 111 cities across 59 countries that assist Netflix and torrenting both.
+The service has received a 3.0-star rating overall.

 My Rating Criteria

 I created my own 9 step criteria to review that consists of:

 - Jurisdiction – Where is Astrill VPN based?

 - Leaks – IP, DNS, WebRTC & Virus Tests

 - Servers – Is Astrill VPN P2P compatible?